masak/strangelyconsistent-blog-posts/t2-rectangle-haikus.markdown

     within a reasonable span of time.

 I warmly recommend people to check out [the solutions](https://github.com/masak/p6cc2012/tree/master/t2/review) to this one.
-People are all over the place, coming up with ways to generate a rectangula haiku.
+People are all over the place, coming up with ways to generate a rectangular haiku.

 Some patterns recur, though.
 Let's break things down into subtasks and discuss them separately.